Aditya-Dawadikar/BMC_Management_Agentic_System/Server/README.md

 - Accepts natural language questions about telemetry data (e.g., "What were the telemetry issues on 24 July 2025?")
 - Extracts date ranges using LLM and queries MongoDB for telemetry summaries
 - Integrates with Google Gemini for natural language responses
+- Logs the chat into MongoDB collection - chat_logs

 ## Requirements